PacLII Home | Databases | WorldLII | Search | Feedback

 FACTUAL BACKGROUND

-[ 5] Etpison,ou, and Tellei mlei met up with others at IA Apartments, and armed themselves for a physical confrontation.
+[ 5] Etpison, Marbou, and Tellei met up with others at IA Apartments, and armed themselves for a physical confrontation.
 Etpison carried a machete.
-So armed, they, together several other persons, including Victor Marugg ans Uriah Stah Stephanus went to Bayside Bar prepared for a fight with some “Ngerbeched boys.”
+So armed, they, together with several other persons, including Victor Marugg ans Uriah Stephanus went to Bayside Bar prepared for a fight with some “Ngerbeched boys.”
 They pulled up in three cars to the bar shortly after closing time in the early morning hours.
 The Trial Division found that during the resulting brawl, the three defendants chased Khan Matsuoka (a “Ngerbeched boy") to a dark area in the parking lot and beat him with their weapons.
 Mr. Matsuoka’s injuries included a “hack wound” to his nose and left eye, and multiple lacerations to the back of his head likely caused by one or more blunt objects.
 The victim was sent to the Philippines for treatment after CT scans revealed damage to his brain and he remained in the hospital there for over two months.

-[ 6] Tial Division did not maot make any specific findings about the attackers' motivations when targeting the "Ngerbeched boys."
+[ 6] The Trial Division did not make any specific findings about the attackers' motivations when targeting the "Ngerbeched boys."
 The Republic argued (as other witnesses testified) that Etpison had been in some sort of altercation with unknown individuals who threw rocks at him at the SLC bar earlier that evening.
 Etpison then texted Marbou, who had Uriah Stephanus pick him and various other people up, to meet at IA apartments to obtain weapons and seek revenge.

 I. EVIDENTARY STANDARDS